 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Blackwood solicitor is on the Leeds Building Society conveyancing panel.

-I've recently found out that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a simple, chain free conveyancing.
-Blackwood is where the house is located.
+Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
+Blackwood is the location of the property.
 Is there any advice you can give?

-Flying freeholds in Blackwood are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Blackwood you must be sure that your lawyer goes through the deeds diligently.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Blackwood may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Blackwood are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Blackwood you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Blackwood may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 My husband and I are selling a Blackwood bungalow left to us seven years ago in 2012.
 I have over 15 years conveyancing know-how and, now retired, intend to do my own legal work.
 The buyer's property lawyer has informed me that their Lenders will not allow you to do your own conveyancing insisting the funds to be transferred to a solicitor's bank account.